xXbaodeptraiXx/BedrockServer2000/README.md

 ## Construction in progress

-This software is still in development process and hasn't been tested so don't expect it to work.
+This software is still in development process and some features haven't been implemented so don't expect it to work perfectly.

 ## Screenshots